generalist/wikidata-misc/README.md

 Removes *all* labels, descriptions, and aliases for a specific language from a set of items.
 Uses wikibase-cli.

+### qualifier-removal.sh

+Removes all qualifiers of a set type (example given is P582) from a set of statements.
+Uses wikibase-cli.

 ### wikidata-purge.sh

 Forces a purge on all items using a certain property, in order to update formatter URLs (as a workaround for [phab:T112081](https://phabricator.wikimedia.org/T112081)).
 Uses pywikibot.